FMIA Week 8: On the Role a Rolex Played In Keeping the Rams Perfect

 8. In 2009, Vinatieri made a commercial for a candy bar.
 He was called “Nougatieri.”
 What was the candy bar?

-9. True or false: Vinatieri has a better field-goal percentage in his forties than he had in his twenties.
+9. True or false: Vinatieri has a better field-goal percentage in his 40s than he had in his 20s.

 10. Vinatieri has a hunting ranch/vacation spot in Missouri, about a five-hour drive from his home in Indianapolis.
 What is the place called?